 Sunglasses shield your eyes from damaging sunlight and help prevent cataracts.
 Furthermore, they shield the delicate skin around your eyes from harmful UV rays.

 The most effective protection comes from sunglasses that filter out both UVA and UVB radiation.
-In Malaysia, this criteria is met by the vast majority of sunglasses sold at any price point, so you don’t have to worry about getting the most expensive sunglasses out there.
+In Malaysia, this criterion is met by the vast majority of sunglasses sold at any price point, so you don’t have to worry about getting the most expensive sunglasses out there.
 In order to prevent any UV light from entering the eyes from the sides, wrap-around sunglasses are ideal.

 Wear proper attire